Blog

 Book

-Assigning grades: the best native perennials for a front yard
+Assigning grades: native perennials for a front yard

 The garden has peaked.
 The milkweed has faded, the rudbeckia is shriveling, and while a few flowers power on, the climactic moment has passed.
 The big show is about over.
 This is a good time of year for taking stock, as people do.
 Did projects go as planned?
 Did I get the results I wanted?
 The answer is probably yes, and no. I’m taking a moment to review and remember, hoping to inform my decisions as I approach fall planting.
 September starts tomorrow.